rfporter/Modbus-Master/Documentation/ReadMe.txt

 v1.3.2: Added support for transaction IDs to TCP mode.
 	ADU contains PDU request and PDU response, which are available via property nodes.
-	Added device ID objects to Modbus Comm Tester
+	Added device ID objects to Modbus Comm Tester v1.3.3: Fixed session valid property of MB Master TCP class v1.3.4: Updated documentation

 License:
 Distributed under the BSD 2-Clause (http://opensource.org/licenses/BSD-2-Clause)
 See link for a full description of the license.

 Support:
-If you have any problems with this code or want to suggest changes contact Porter via PM on lavag.org
+If you have any problems with this library or want to suggest changes contact Porter via PM on lavag.org or post your comment on the support forum: https://lavag.org/topic/19544-cr-plasmionique-modbus-master/

-Distribution:
-This code was downloaded from the LAVA Code Repository found at lavag.org
+The development source code is available on GitHub:  https://github.com/rfporter/Modbus-Master

 References:
 1) Modbus Application Protocol: http://www.modbus.org/docs/Modbus_Application_Protocol_V1_1b3.pdf